ridwanxyzcloud/taxi-trips-etl-orchestration/README.md

 This module contains a function that defines the logic for loading the extracted data incrementally into a staging table on a postgres database.

 ### 4. `Test` directory
-The test directory conatians unit test for the modules of the project.
+The test directory conatians modular and manual testing for the modules of the project.
+These tests are to verify the code in the staging part of the project.

 ### 5. The `main.py`: The Pipeline
 The `main.py` defines house the logic of the pipeline.